Lecture from: 16.09.2025 | Video: Video ETHZ

 Principle #7: Governments Can Sometimes Improve Market Outcomes

-- Externalities: When an action impacts a bystander (e.g., pollution).
+- Externalities: When an action impacts a bystander who did not choose to be affected.

-- Market Power: When a single entity (e.g., a monopoly) can unduly influence prices.
+- Market Power: When a single entity (e.g., a monopoly) can unduly influence prices, allocating resources inefficiently.

 How the Economy as a Whole Works